 To recall one specific challenge, in our case data from ‘med_records’ was coming daily for 3 incremental days.
 This resulted in the need for deduplication of records.
 We achieved this deduplication of records by dedup workflow in Azure data factory.
 This cleansed data was stored back in ADLS Gen2.

 The publishing layer resides on Azure SQL data warehouse.
 This enables downstream systems to fetch the data from Azure SQL data warehouse within a few seconds to perform further analysis of the data.
 The processed data was used to visualize on Power BI dashboards in the form of KPIs like patients follow-up, average treatment charges, weekly medicine usage, available stock of medicines details, patients satisfaction deviation, etc.

 It was a great experience building a data lake on Azure.
 At the same time, we did go through a good amount of experimentation.
 Based on our experience, I have compiled recommendations that might help you while building a data lake on Azure:

 Things to consider and recommendations for a building a data lake on Azure:

 1. Selecting the right tool for data movement

-Before selecting a tool for data movement, make sure to check the constraints and compatibility of that tool with ADLS.
+Before selecting a tool for data movement, make sure to check the constraints and compatibility of that tool with the ADLS.
 The connectivity of selected tool with your source data system and ADLS plays a vital role.
 I would highly recommend using Azure Data Factory for data movement.
-Because it is an integral part of Azure ecosystem and works well with other components like HD Insights, SQL Server, and ADLS.
+Because it is an integral part of the Azure ecosystem and works well with other components like HD Insights, SQL Server, and ADLS.

 2. Data should be queryable data